 Review Your Commercial Insurance Coverage

-Make an appointment with your insurance agent to learn what your commercial policy covers, the amount of coverage offered and the business’ deductibles.
-Make sure you have coverage for incidents like water damage, earthquake damage and business interruptions, as those may require a policy rider.
-Review the information regarding the property, its value, the number of employees on payroll, your fleet and other assets to make sure you have sufficient coverage.
+Make an appointment with your insurance agent to learn what your commercial policy covers, the amount of coverage offered, and the business’ deductibles.
+Make sure you have coverage for incidents like water damage, earthquake damage, and business interruptions, as those may require a policy rider.
+Review the information regarding the property, its value, the number of employees on the payroll, your fleet, and other assets to make sure you have sufficient coverage.

 Photo by Hey Paul via CC license